Page loading ... Please wait.

 Printer Friendly Page

-An Apple Cake is the perfect Fall dessert, with its chunks of apples, pecans and raisins, all wrapped in a cinnamon-laced batter.
-This cake is best served warm from the oven with a dollop of softly whipped cream, a small scoop of vanilla ice cream, or with a little heavy cream poured over the top.
-Absolutely delicious.
+This Apple Cake is the perfect Fall dessert, with its chunks of apples and nuts wrapped in a cinnamon-laced batter.
+It is delicious with a dollop of softly whipped cream, a small scoop of vanilla ice cream, or with a little heavy cream poured over the top.

 I like the process of making an Apple Cake.
 I like gathering all the ingredients together and laying them out in neat piles on the kitchen counter.
 First there is the mound of peeled and chopped apples, tossed with a little lemon juice to keep them from turning brown.
-Next to the apples is a pile of plump dark raisins and a pile of chopped pecans, all brown and aromatic from being toasted in the oven.
-Once that is done I pull out the mixer and start making the cake batter.
-I carefully measure all the dry ingredients and place them, one by one, into the mixing bowl.
-A quick whirl blends them together.
-Then I add the melted butter, vanilla extract, and eggs and beat until a soft and creamy batter is formed.
-All that is left is to fold in the chopped apples, chopped nuts, and raisins.
-If I find the batter a little stiff, I stir in the milk.
+Next to the apples is a pile of chopped walnuts or pecans, all brown and aromatic from being toasted in the oven.
+Once that is done I'm ready to make the cake batter.
+I carefully measure all the dry ingredients and place them, one by one, into a large bowl.
+A quick stir blends them together.
+In another bowl I mix the eggs with the melted butter, vanilla extract, and milk.
+I add the wet ingredients to the dry and mix until everything is moistened.
+All that is left is to fold in the chopped apples and chopped nuts.
 Once the batter is poured into the cake pan and placed in the oven, the waiting begins.
 I first wait for the scents of cinnamon and apple to fill the kitchen and then I wait for the apple cake to rise and turn a beautiful golden brown.
-When it is firm to my finger's touch and a toothpick inserted in the center of the Apple Cake is free of crumbs, I pull it from the oven.
+When it is firm to the touch and a toothpick inserted in the center of the Apple Cake is free of crumbs, I pull it from the oven.
 But my job is not done.
-While the cake is still warm, I like to spread an apricot glaze over the cake.
-The glaze gives the Apple Cake a lovely sheen, plus it adds more flavor to the cake.
-If I am alone, I often sneak a small slice, pouring just a little heavy cream over the top as I love how the cream soaks into the cake.
+While the cake is still warm, I like to brush a warm glaze over the cake.
+The glaze gives the Apple Cake a lovely sheen, plus it adds a more flavor and moisture to the cake.

-Apple Cake: Preheat oven to 350 degrees F (180 degrees C) and place rack in the center of the oven.
-Butter or spray with a non stick cooking spray, an 8 inch (20 cm) square baking pan and then line with parchment paper or wax paper.
+Apple Cake: Preheat your oven to 350 degrees F (180 degrees C) and place the oven rack in the center of the oven.
+Butter, or spray with a non stick cooking spray, a 9 inch (23 cm) round springform pan and then line the bottom of the pan with parchment paper.
+Place the springform pan on a larger baking sheet.

-Peel, core, and coarsely chop the apples.
-Toss with 1 - 2 tablespoons of lemon juice.
+Peel, core, and chop the apples into bite-sized pieces.
+Toss with the lemon juice.

 Transfer the batter to the prepared pan and smooth the top.
-Bake in preheated oven for about 35 - 45 minutes or until golden brown and a toothpick inserted into the center of the cake comes out clean.
+Bake in preheated oven for about 35 - 40 minutes or until a toothpick inserted into the center of the cake comes out clean.
 Remove from oven and place on a wire rack to cool.

-Serve with softly whipped cream or vanilla ice cream.
+Serve warm with softly whipped cream or vanilla ice cream.
 Cover and refrigerate leftovers.
 Reheat before serving.

 Apple Cake: